TheInformationLab/Tableau-Embed-Portal-Starter/README.md

     }`
 ```

-I have also included two other GraphQL queries in the `metadataQueries.ts` to showcase how to fetch more resources from Tableau Metadata API.
+I have also included two other GraphQL queries in the `metadataQueries.ts` file to showcase how to fetch more resources from Tableau Metadata API.

 ## Single Sign On / Authentication

 I have not implemented a Single Sign On (SSO) provider with SAML in this starter kit.
 There are so many options.
-Internally at The Information Lab we use Auth0 for SSO.
+Internally at The Information Lab we use [Auth0](https://auth0.com/) for SSO.
 However, this is not a requirement.
 Your portal can use any other SSO provider.
 To learn more about configuring this for Tableau Cloud / Online please see the [Tableau Cloud / Online documentation](https://help.tableau.com/current/online/en-us/saml.htm).

 I have implemented a very simple authentication flow that stores login details to local storage.
 This is just for illustrating the concept.
-The main
+The main idea is to find an easy way to store the login details in your application.
+These details are then being using the `api/tableau/token.ts` file to get the JWT token for the embedded dashboards.

+## Connected Apps / JWT

+Connected Apps allow you to setup a trusted relationship between your Tableau Server/Online site and a custom application.
+This process is established and verified through an authentication token in the JSON Web Token (JWT) standard, which uses a shared secret provided by the Tableau connected app and signed by your custom application.

+You can learn more about Connected Apps on my [interactive playground](https://playground.theinformationlab.io/)

+## Embedding Dashboards

+The main goal of the portal is to let users interact with Tableau dashboards.
+The Tableau Embedding API is used to embed dashboards in your application.
+My colleague Craig Bloodworth has created an [interactive tutorial](https://tableau-connectedapps.theinformationlab.io) that walks you through the steps to embed a Tableau dashboard in a React application.
+This start kit also uses the code from this tutorial to embed dashboards.